escodb/design/src/prioritising-long-chains.md

           │   └────┘

-This type of optimisation assumes the total graph depth will be dominated by one or a few long operation chains; in VaultDB this won't be especially useful since most writes involve chains of just two operations, but this could be useful for applying this planning algorithm to other problems.
+This type of optimisation assumes the total graph depth will be dominated by one or a few long operation chains; in EscoDB this won't be especially useful since most writes involve chains of just two operations, but this could be useful for applying this planning algorithm to other problems.
 It might be useful to make this optimisation an optional task to perform once the initial graph is built,